 Which email address(es)?
 Does SuttonNet manage your outgoing emails, or only the incoming ones?

 Is your own modem/router or your email software the problem?
 Some brands of mailware (which we won't name here!) bring us a steady stream of support calls.
-We'll help if we can.

 You'll need to do this for every email account.